Estimated Reading Time: 14 mins

 I repeat.

-Whether you believe it or not, you have a strength most don’t.
+Whether you believe it or not, you have a strength that most do not.

 Image by Kristina Paukshtite on pexels